Satoshi Tajiri

-Satoshi Tajiri (田尻 智, Tajiri Satoshi) is a Japanese video game designer and director best known for being the creator of the Pokémon franchise and one of the founders, and president of video game developer Game Freak.
-A fan of arcade games, Tajiri wrote for and edited his own video gaming fanzine Game Freak with Ken Sugimori, before evolving it into a development company of the same name.
+Satoshi Tajiri (田尻 智, Tajiri Satoshi) is a Japanese video game designer and director who is the creator of the Pokémon franchise and the co-founder and president of video game developer Game Freak.

+A fan of arcade games in his youth, Tajiri wrote for and edited his own video gaming fanzine Game Freak with Ken Sugimori, before evolving it into a development company of the same name.
 Tajiri claims that the joining of two Game Boys via a link cable inspired him to create a game which embodied the collection and companionship of his childhood hobby, insect collecting.
 The game, which became Pokémon Red and Pokémon Green, took six years to complete and went on to spark a multibillion-dollar franchise which reinvigorated Nintendo's handheld gaming scene.
 Tajiri continued to work as director for the Pokémon series until the development of Pokémon Ruby and Sapphire, when he changed his role to executive producer, which he holds to this day.
 Tajiri has also worked for other Game Freak projects.
-He was also an executive producer on the live-action film Detective Pikachu.

 Early life

 Satoshi Tajiri was born on August 28, 1965, in Setagaya, Tokyo.
 Tajiri grew up in Machida, Tokyo, which at the time still maintained a rural atmosphere and was rapidly growing.
 As a child, Tajiri enjoyed insect collecting as a hobby, which would be an inspiration for his later video game work.
 Other children called him "Dr. Bug", and he wanted to become an entomologist.
 As urban areas of Japan spread and more land was paved over, habitats for hunting bugs were lost.
 Tajiri wanted his games to allow children to have the feeling of catching and collecting creatures as he had.

 He became fascinated with arcade games as a teenager, though his parents thought he was a delinquent for this pastime.
 He particularly enjoyed playing Taito's Space Invaders (1978), which drew him into other video games.
 Space Invaders got him interested in video games; after playing Space Invaders and its video game clones, he wanted to make his own sequel to Space Invaders.
 He was also inspired by Namco games designed around a single specific action, notably Dig Dug (1982).
 His interest eventually evolved into attempting to plan his own games.
 He took his Famicom apart to see how it worked, and won a contest for a video game idea sponsored by Sega.

 Because of his fascination with video games, Tajiri frequently cut classes.
 He took make-up classes and eventually earned his high school diploma.
-Tajiri did not attend university, but instead attended a two-year technical degree program at the Tokyo National College of Technology, where he majored in electronics and computer science.
+Tajiri did not attend university, but instead attended a two-year technical degree program at the National Institute of Technology, Tokyo College, where he majored in electronics and computer science.